cuffyca/NNLBD/guide/faq.md

 3. Train and evaluate a closed discovery `Hinton` model on the `cui_mini` dataset using `concatenated` input representations and `vectors_random_cui_mini` embeddings.
 This task will evaluate the `gold_b_instance = C001\tISA\tC002` after every training epoch.
 This task will also be saved to `../saved_models/cui_mini_hinton`.

     *NOTE: We provide a description of all saved files [here](#what_does_the_model_save).*

+# How can I run your system only using the CPU? <a name="how_to_run_on_cpu"></a>

+If your system does not have a CUDA-based GPU, or the appropriate CUDA version installed, it will use the CPU by default.
+Otherwise, if you explicitly wish to use the CPU you can do the following:

+Include the `global_setting` in your configuration file: `"device_name": "/cpu:x",` and change the `x` to your desired CPU ID value (i.e. integer value).

+Example: `"device_name": "/cpu:0",`

 # How can I run your system on a GPU? <a name="how_to_run_on_gpu"></a>